TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Role-Manager.md

 Below 500 pet score
 ```

-To toggle this integration on/off Type `Mythic+ Score` with the Role Manager open.
+To toggle this integration on/off Type `petscore` with the Role Manager open.

 ## *Pets*
 The pets integration assigns a role based the number of pets you have.